-It is a time where we can choose to inherit the season of God.
-A season where there is promotion, completion, and even great authority in our mouths.
-A time of greater responsibility to speak only the words God has given us, to do His will, and act as His shepherds on earth—not following flesh but leading with God’s light.
+This decade is a time of greater responsibility to speak only the words God has given us, to do His will, and act as His shepherds on earth—not following flesh but leading with God’s light.

-Alternatively, it is a time where we can choose to walk in our own timing—the timing of flesh and the world—where we can speak what we desire, do what we desire, but without the authority, completion, and promotion that the obedient lifestyle allows.
-Without the deeper relationship that comes with dying to our flesh daily.
+Alternatively, it is a time when we can choose to walk in our own timing—the timing of flesh and the world—when we can speak what we desire, do what we desire, but without the authority, completion, and promotion that the obedient lifestyle allows—without the deeper relationship that comes with dying to our flesh daily.

 It says in Ecclesiastes 3:1 that, “to everything there is a season.”
-In this past season we have walked through narrow places, perhaps faced lack and a seemingly continual battle for every inch of breakthrough.
-Yet, 5780, if we choose to cross over, is a season of divine inheritance—inheriting the authority, promotion, and completion that comes with following our Father… being a “King’s kid.”
-It is a season where the battle shifts.
+This past season, we have walked through narrow places, perhaps faced lack and a seemingly continual battle for every inch of breakthrough.
+If we choose to cross over into a new season of divine inheritance, we will inherit the authority, promotion, and completion that comes with following our Father.
+This comes from being a “King’s kid.”
+This is a season when the battle shifts.

-Yet, no matter our choice, we are crossing into a season where we HAVE to choose if we want to follow the higher road with God—accepting the difficulties and responsibilities, as well as the blessings—or continue as we have.
-We have to choose if we will accept the inheritance or scurry back into the narrow place; because “not choosing” is in reality choosing to remain.
-The time of indecision regarding our walk with God is over, the time for inheritance has begun.
+Yet, no matter our choice, we are crossing into a new season where we HAVE to choose if we want to follow the higher road with God—accepting the difficulties and responsibilities, as well as the blessings—or continue as we have.
+We have to choose if we will accept the inheritance or scurry back into the narrow place; because “not choosing” is, in reality, choosing to remain.
+The time of indecision regarding our walk with God is over.
+The time for inheritance has begun.